 If you have all these qualities and motivation, the journey to Polish fluency is only a matter of time.

-Just like how it is going to be handy if you are European to learn Indo-European languages.
+It will be handy if you are European to learn Indo-European languages.

 Instead of being upset about how complicated it is, enjoy the challenge.
 In the end, it will be totally worth it.